 Q. How much does a Business Tax Receipt cost?

-A. $37.00 Note: Depending on the type of business and the location, there may also be an additional fee for Hazardous Waste surcharge, Zoning Use Permit, Building Occupancy Review and/ or Septic Review.
+A. $37.00 plus any penalties per year the business was open in Brevard County at the location indicated on your application.
+Note: Depending on the type of business and the location, there may also be an additional fee for Hazardous Waste surcharge, Zoning Use Permit, Building Occupancy Review and/ or Septic Review.

 Q. When do I need a Brevard County Business Tax Receipt?A. Brevard County Business Tax Receipts are issued pursuant to Chapter 102, Article II, Brevard County Code, as authorized by Chapter 205, Florida Statutes.
 Any person (legal entity) engaged in (or managing) any business in the incorporated or unincorporated areas of Brevard County defined in the above law requires a Business Tax Receipt.
 A Receipt is required for each location conducting business and for each person subject to professional classifications.